-Centrifugal force stronger.
+- 1. Centrifugal force stronger. - 2.
 Centripetal force stronger-Windows of Heaven.

 EARTH WITHIN THE RING OF WATER

-Verses 9, 10: "And God said, Let the waters under the heaven [those on the earth's surface] be gathered together into one place, and let the dry land appear: and it was so.
+Verses 20-23: "And God said, Let the waters under the heaven [those on the earth's surface] be gathered together unto one place, and let the dry land appear: and it was so.
 And God called the dry land Earth; and the gathering together of the waters called he Seas: and God saw that it was good."